Finding a Lawyer

 1-866-845-3425 (Toll Free)

-Provide a range of legal services to eligible low-income Albertans in many areas of law including family, domestic violence, child welfare, immigration, youth, and criminal.
 To determine service and financial eligibility answer the questionnaire on their website.
-All youth criminal matters are eligible for legal aid representation.
 Legal aid has offices in Calgary, Edmonton, Lethbridge & Red Deer.

 Alberta Legal Coaches and Limited Legal Services – Lawyers who provide limited services allowing you to reduce costs and still have assistance when needed.